Team Activities | For More Information | Participating Agencies | Related Links

 The U.S. Army Corps of Engineers, Nevada Division of Water Resources, U.S. Geological Survey (USGS), and National Weather Service collaborated on this comprehensive Nevada Flood Risk Awareness project.
 The overarching purpose of this project was to raise awareness of local flooding risks and provide information to the public.
 Outreach was conducted through a variety of mediums.
 A flood chronology informed the public of past flooding events in the two major river basins in Nevada: the Truckee River Basin and the Humboldt River Basin.
 Stories, photos, maps, and vignettes of various floods have and will be posted in the future on the USGS’s Nevada Flood Chronology website.
 To view a compilation of images from past flood events on the Humboldt River, click here.
 To view a compilation of images from past flood events on the Truckee River, click here.

 Through this project, a series of nonstructural flood proofing workshops were held in October 2016 in Minden and Reno, NV.
 The workshops informed local floodplain management officials and organizations of nonstructural flood proofing techniques and provided information on local flooding issues.
 Lastly, this project helped support outreach efforts during Nevada’s 2016 Flood Awareness Week, which took place in November.
-This project is planned for completion in December 2016.
+This project was completed in January of 2017.

 Flooding in Battle Mountain, NV (1962)